Did the Board of Visitors Illegally Meet in Closed Session?

 Was “student safety” a legitimate reason to reject Ellis’ call for open debate about one of the most contentious set of issues to afflict UVA in years?

 I’m not a legal expert in government transparency, but it looks to me like UVA violated state open-government law in calling the closed session.
 I’ll make that case below.
-But I would welcome feedback from anyone with an expertise in this area to guide the Jefferson Council as we ponder whether to escalate our criticism of what was — whether legal or illegal — a grotesque lack of transparency at an institution supposedly committed to open inquiry.
+But I would welcome feedback from anyone with an expertise in this area to guide The Jefferson Council as we ponder whether to escalate our criticism of what was — whether legal or illegal — a grotesque lack of transparency at an institution supposedly committed to open inquiry.

 The background.
 Some board members have been increasingly concerned about the Ryan administration’s double standards in dealing with pro-Israeli Jewish students on the one hand and pro-Palestinian students and faculty members on the other.
 Pro-Palestinians feel empowered, speak freely, and are alleged to have broken rules of student conduct with impunity.
 The overwhelming majority of Jewish students, cowed into silence, express themselves anonymously if at all.

-Animosity toward Israel and toward Jewish students, while theoretically distinct, have become intertwined at UVa.
+Animosity toward Israel and toward Jewish students, while theoretically distinct, have become intertwined at UVA.
 Student and faculty hostility toward Israel came to a head in a student referendum last week that asked UVIMCO, which manages UVA’s $14 billion endowment, to divest any corporation from its portfolio that does business in Israel.
 The referendum, in which about 30% of the student body participated, passed by a roughly two-to-one margin.
 The Ryan administration declined to stake out a position against the referendum (although it also must be said that it has declined so far to follow up with any action to act upon referendum demands).

 Declaring the referendum outcome to be “one of the most shameful things to happen in the history of the university,” board member Doug Wetmore said that Jewish students don’t feel safe at UVA.
 Complaints have been so pervasive that they have triggered a federal civil rights probe, he added.
 Wetmore’s colleague Stephen Long noted that a university professor had canceled classes so students could vote in that referendum, an act he called “reprehensible.”
 Then board member Bert Ellis accused divestment advocates of breaking the rules on how the referendum was conducted and said that the administration has failed to tamp down belligerent behavior toward Jewish students.